Sdefendre/LifeCommandOS/docs/AI_AGENT_SETUP.md

 # AI Agent Setup Guide

-This guide will help you set up the AI Benefits Navigator chat feature with full functionality.
+This guide will help you set up the AI Agent chat feature for Life Command OS with full functionality.

 ## Prerequisites